 Sports medicine intrigues Kari who enjoys the model of working in conjunction with health providers to help an individual rehabilitate from an injury.
 She is especially enamored by the idea of working with professional sports teams and helping elite athletes perform to their peak ability.

-To learn more about massage therapist in Portland Oregon, Kari Asher, and treatments offered, contact us today at (503)-223-8719.
+To learn more about our treatments offered and our massage therapists in Portland, Oregon, contact us today at (503)-223-8719.